SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 Further, you can add role collections using the `xs-security.json` file.
 Since role collections need to be unique in a subaccount like the `xsappname`, you can add it here and use the `${space}` variable to make them unique like for the `xsappname`.

-Alternatively, role collections can be manually added in the SAP Cloud Platform Cockpit.
+Alternatively, role collections can be manually added in the SAP BTP cockpit.

 ## ###############################################################